-In accordance with the stipulations of the General Academic Regulations, a minimum year or semester mark of

-40% is required for admission to the examination: Provided that the different year and semester modules in a School need not be handled in the same manner, although a considerable degree of uniformity is advisable.
-The stipulation that students be admitted to the block examination without reservation, is supported.
-A final block mark in the relevant module is, however, calculated from the block examination mark as well as the block mark compiled from continuous evaluation during the presentation of the module (i.e. the semester, year, module or block mark).
+In accordance with the stipulations of the General Academic Regulations, a minimum year or semester mark of 40% is required for admission to the examination: A final block mark in the relevant module is calculated from the block examination mark as well as the block mark compiled from continuous evaluation during the presentation of the module (i.e. the semester, year, module or block mark).
 The latter is calculated from the marks obtained in one or more of the undermentioned: